exonum/exonum-doc/src/advanced/services/anchoring.md

 Anchoring pubkeys define new Anchoring BTC-address.
 In order to prolong anchoring chain, new anchoring transaction should spend previous anchoring address UTXO and send it to the new anchoring address.
 We MUST be confident such transaction would be written to the blockchain **before** we really change the list of validators.
 Thus we need suspend anchoring process.

 - We SHOULD wait until common LECT is written to the Bitcoin blockchain.
-We do not need all really generated txs to be written
+We do not need all really generated txs to be written.
 - After common LECT appears and is written to the Bitcoin blockchain, we MUST wait until it will gather sufficient number of confirmations (ex., `24`).
 - Further we SHOULD generate Anchoring transaction proposal that would move money to the new anchoring address.
 Lets call such anchoring transaction as transitional.
 - As anchoring chain is already moved to the new anchoring address we MUST wait until new validator set is applied.
 The anchoring process SHOULD be resumed after it.